handsontable/handsontable/docs/content/guides/accessories-and-menus/context-menu/context-menu.md

 ## Context menu with specific options

 You can define items in the menu by passing the [`contextMenu`](@/api/options.md#contextmenu) option as an array of keys which are strings.

+### Enable plugin
-Remember about enabling required plugins.
-Some of the plugins require additional setup.
+ Enable required plugins.
+Some plugins require additional setup.

 | Key                                                      | Action, required plugins, additional setup                                                                                                                                 |
 | -------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |